VinGarcia/physicsdemos-docker/README.md

 If you need to change the port used you may edit the `docker-compose.yml` file and replace "80:80" for "####:80" where "####" is the port you prefer.

+### Commands

+The `Makefile` contain a few important commands:

+- `make up`: Start your server and download/build any dependencies
+- `make login [container=app|mysql|redis]`: Login into any of the 3 containers (if ommited app is the default)
+- `make down`: Stops and removes all containers.
+- `make build`: Use it if you ever make changes to Dockerfile so its image is updated.

+Tips:

+1. To use composer or any php commands you must login into the app container.
+2. To quickly login into the app container use just `make`, which is equivalent to `make login container=app`.